You’re invited to enjoy the many opportunities for fun and

 Riverview Park 2nd Street & Bank Street

-Tolmie Park Plank Road Keokuk’s second largest park offers you walking/exercise trails, shelter house, basketball & tennis courts, ice skating, roller blading, a community pool and a playground.
+Tolmie Park Plank Road Keokuk’s second largest park offers you walking/exercise trails, shelter house, basketball & tennis courts, ice skating, roller blading, a community pool and new handicap-accessible playground equipment.

 Triangle Park Corner of Park Place & Grand Avenue Sight of the 1853 Keokuk Mormon Encampment.
 It was here that many of the Mormon faith started their migration to Salt Lake City, Utah.
 Today, it is a small triangular park with playground equipment, a basketball court and a marker remembering those at the Encampment.